TechHamara/bolt-cli/DOCUMENTATION.md

 ### 🧩 App Inventor nb201 Compatibility

 * **Custom XML Bundling**: Fully supports `@UsesXmls` and `@XmlElement` annotations.
-Rush parses custom XML structures and bundles them with the final APK in the `dir/name:content` format expected by App Inventor nb201.
+Bolt parses custom XML structures and bundles them with the final APK in the `dir/name:content` format expected by App Inventor nb201.

 ---

 ## 🛠️ Installation & Setup

-Before installing Rush, ensure you have **JDK 8 or above** installed on your system.
+Before installing Bolt, ensure you have **JDK 8 or above** installed on your system.

 ### Windows (PowerShell)